Hal's on Old Ivy

 It is worth placing Atlanta's serious independents against the national field to calibrate what the city's dining scene has achieved.
 At the technical ambition end, Alinea in Chicago and Atomix in New York City represent a category of cooking where the format itself is part of the proposition.
 At the produce-driven end, The French Laundry in Napa and The Inn at Little Washington have sustained their positions through the discipline of sourcing relationships built over decades.
 Atlanta's independents, including those at the Atlas level of hotel-backed investment and those operating without that infrastructure, are working in a city that has developed the critical mass and the supplier base to support serious cooking at multiple price points.

 That context matters for understanding what a restaurant like Hal's on Old Ivy represents.
 It is not operating in a secondary market that has yet to develop.
 It is operating in a city whose dining scene has matured enough to sustain neighbourhood independents with no reliance on tourist volume or hotel traffic, in competition with Hayakawa at the Japanese precision end and Mujō in the omakase format.
-The bar is set by a genuinely competitive peer set.
+The bar is set by a genuinely competitive comparable set.

 Comparable Ambitions Across American Cities